learnbyexample/learnbyexample/README.md

 📖 [Escapist reviews](https://learnbyexample.github.io/escapist-reviews/) — lists, reviews and other thoughts about fictional books (fantasy, sci-fi, etc)

-### Newsletter 📬
+### Newsletter 📧

-[learnbyexample weekly](https://learnbyexample.gumroad.com/l/learnbyexample-weekly) — free newsletter covering programming resources, tips, tools, deals and more, delivered every Friday
+Subscribe to [learnbyexample weekly](https://learnbyexample.gumroad.com/l/learnbyexample-weekly) for programming resources, tips, tools, free ebooks and more.
+This is a free newsletter, delivered every Friday.
+You'll also get access to all the previous issues.

 ### Highlights ✨